Multiconfiguration Pair-Density Functional Theory Calculations of Low-lying States of Complex Chemical Systems with Quantum Computers: Results

 Building directly on this foundation, we conducted a scalability and convergence study of our error-mitigated VQE-MC-PDFT method on the same system.
 On typical modern computational architectures, active spaces of around 18 electrons in 18 orbitals ($2 \times 10^9$ determinants) are tractable, while large-scale parallel supercomputers can partially converge results for systems up to 22 electrons in 22 orbitals ($5.2 \times 10^{11}$ determinants).
 Fig.~\ref{ground-cr2-scale} plots the computed binding-energy distributions as a function of the number of qubits used in our circuit partitioning and simulation strategy.
-With the scaling of quantum resources from 52 to 84 qubits (corresponding to an orbital expansion from 26o to 42o), we observe clear and systematic convergence toward the established reference values, demonstrating the methodical improvability of our approach.
+With the scaling of quantum resources from 52 to 84 qubits, we observe clear and systematic convergence toward the established reference values, demonstrating the methodical improvability of our approach.

-At the maximum simulated scale of 42 qubits, corresponding to the CAS(48e, 42o) space, we obtain a mean total energy of $-2086.4371$ Ha.
-This value lies remarkably close to the definitive classical benchmarks: $-2086.43490$ Ha from MPS-LCC \cite{sharma2015multireference} and $-2086.44456$ Ha from SHCI \cite{li2020accurate}.
-In terms of binding energy, the VQE-MC-PDFT result of -0.465 eV is in good agreement with high-level classical benchmarks, positioning it between the MPS-LCC value (-0.428 eV) and the SHCI value (-0.691 eV).
+At the maximum simulated scale of 84 qubits, corresponding to the CAS(48e, 42o) space, we obtain a mean total energy of -2086.43710~Ha.
+This value lies remarkably close to the definitive classical benchmarks: -2086.43490~Ha from MPS-LCC~\cite{sharma2015multireference} and -2086.44456~Ha from SHCI~\cite{li2020accurate}.
+In terms of binding energy, the VQE-MC-PDFT result of -0.465~eV is in good agreement with high-level classical benchmarks, positioning it between the MPS-LCC value (-0.428~eV) and the SHCI value (-0.691~eV).
 Moreover, the tightening of the energy distribution in the box plots with increasing qubit count reflects a reduction in statistical uncertainty and enhanced numerical precision of the quantum simulation.
 By reproducing benchmark-quality energies for one of quantum chemistry's most challenging systems, this study demonstrates VQE-MC-PDFT as a robust, scalable, and accurate method for strongly correlated systems on near-term quantum hardware.

 Finally, we applied our VQE-MC-PDFT method to the excited states of benzene, a canonical benchmark for assessing the accuracy of quantum chemical methods for aromatic systems.
 We compare our results, presented in Fig.~\ref{excited-benzene}, against high-level TBE from the QUEST database~\cite{benzene-TBE}, as well as standard time-dependent density functional theory (TDDFT) and the highly accurate, recently developed natural excited states variational Monte Carlo (NES-VMC) method (implemented with the Psiformer ansatz)~\cite{pfau2024accurate}.